mnm967/ewash-android/README.md

 # eWash - Android App

-eWash is a native Android app that brings car washes right to your doorstep.
+eWash is a native Android app (using Firebase) that brings car washes right to your doorstep.
 With eWash, you can quickly and easily order a car wash from the comfort of your own home.

 # Screenshots